pankaj1070/PortfolioAnalyzer/README.md

-# Project1_Group5
+# PortfolioAnalyzer
 Team Members: Pankaj Gautam, Michael Fiaani, Blandine Ishimwe, Omar Suleiman

 PORTFOLIO ANALYZER:

-The Portfolio Analyzer analyzes the perfomance of stocks over a time period.
+The Portfolio Analyzer analyzes the perfomance of different Asset Portfolios over a time period.
 Below are the 3 parts to our projects:

 1. Create a Portfolio of Stocks and analyze the perfomance of various Portfolios by Sectors,
 2. Optimization of most favourable portfolio.
-3. Creating a dashboard with intercative visualization to view the perfomance of portfolios.
+3. Creating a dashboard with interactive visualization to view the perfomance of portfolios.

 [Project Presentation](https://docs.google.com/presentation/d/1FC2qFnVyAURIEdi3Vhr_BPfVXIKGh5CAit9xvqNPEQ0/edit#slide=id.g13dd0be253b_0_159)